adrianmoya/es-docs.behat.org/en/quick_intro.rst

 Method #2 (PEAR)
 ~~~~~~~~~~~~~~~~

-You can also install Behat is through PEAR:
+You can also install Behat through PEAR:

 .. code-block:: bash